As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 It’s not that Australian internet speeds haven’t increased, and increased a lot; it’s that we don’t have time to wait.
 Visitors are no longer willing to wait for your page to load (the average page loads in about 3 seconds and that’s pretty close to their patience limit).

-Loading time is not just frustrating for your visitor, but also for the search engine.
+Loading time is not just frustrating for your visitor but also for the search engine.
 Google also treats page speed as a ranking factor, especially for mobile search.
-That is, slow web site page speed receives fewer organic visits — a double whammy.
+That is, a slow website page speed results in fewer organic visits – a double whammy.

-Common culprits for speed derailment are huge images, too many plugins, bad hosting, and sloppy code.
-Professional webdevs know how to max out those things without sacrificing visuals or function.
+Common culprits for speed derailment are huge images, too many plugins, inadequate hosting, and sloppy code.
+Professional web developers know how to max out those things without sacrificing visuals or function.

 Image optimisation is crucial